QuorumComp/hc800/docs/IoMap.md

 The string's first byte contains a start bit and the string length.
 If bit seven is set, bits six though zero contain the string length (excluding this first marker byte).
 Reading the register again will return the next character.

-To read the string reliably, the register should be read until a byte with the seventh bit set is retrieved, and then reading the number of characters indicated by bits six though zero.
+To read the string reliably, the register should be read until a byte with the seventh bit set is retrieved, and then reading the number of characters indicated by bits six through zero.

 ## UART
 | Address | Content |